 Like we said in our last blog post, there seems to be a huge debate among Amazon FBA sellers about whether to use the Amazon Seller app for sourcing inventory or whether to pay for a third-party scanning app.
 Check out the comments on that post to see that some people feel pretty strongly about the Amazon Seller app’s benefits.

-If you’ve heard us here at Full-Time FBA talk on Periscope or YouTube in the past, you know that we prefer not to use the Amazon Seller app for sourcing.
+If you’ve heard us here at Full-Time FBA talk on YouTube in the past, you know that we prefer not to use the Amazon Seller app for sourcing.
 Today we’re going to share with you the reasons why we love using our favorite sourcing app: Scoutify by the makers of Inventory Lab.
-(Read to the end of this post to see which app is our second favorite.)

 Benefits of the Scoutify sourcing app for Amazon FBA: